Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 All commands will be executed in the Console panel in the middle-left of the screen.

-Define the path to the model file and the mesh name, which you found above.
+Define the full path to the model file and the mesh name, which you found above.
 For example, the `Coke` model:
 ```
 file_path = '/path/to/dave/models/dave_object_models/models/Coke/meshes/coke.obj'